KS-23: TOZ-123

-The civilian version of the KS-23 is the ТОZ-123 "Drake-4" (ТОЗ-123 «Селезень-4»).
-It is manufactured by Tulsky Oruzheiny Zavod and features a smoothbore design, making it more similar to a traditional shotgun, and is chambered in standard 4-gauge.
+The civilian version of the KS-23 is the ТОZ-123 Selezen'-4 ("Drake-4") (ТОЗ-123 «Селезень-4»).
+It is manufactured by Tulsky Oruzheiny Zavod and features a smoothbore design, making it more similar to a traditional shotgun, and is chambered in standard 4 gauge.
 The first shotgun was made in 1995.
 It has been legal to use as a civilian hunting shotgun in Russia since August 1996.

 The gun maker's website has this as the description for the shotgun.

 The shotgun is multicharged, with a tubular underbarrel magazine of 3-cartridge capacity.
 Reloading is provided with a removable fore-end.
 The presence of the special barrel rear projection on the frame combined with the rear sight gives the possibility of mounting an optical sight.
 The shotgun is intended for the amateur hunting with shot cartridges.

 The TOZ-123 was banned from import into the United States during the Clinton administration.